Wild CLAY WOrkshop

 • Various throwing and sculpting tools available

-• 2 Propane gas kilns for glaze firing, raku and and organic burn-out firings
+• 2 Propane gas kilns for glaze firing and in case of rained-out surface firings

 • Electric kiln for bisque and oxidation firings

-• Firing safety gear (heat aprons, face shields, welding gloves, tongs)
+• Firing safety gear (welding gloves, tongs, heat aprons)